mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-   * Although every `ride_id` showed up as unique in Excel, some of the ids were duplicated after converting the Excel workbooks into CSVs.
+   * Unfortunately, some of the ids in the original datasets `were duplicated` after I converted the Excel files back into CSVs to load them into the database.

-     * To find out more about them, I ran this query to show every ride_id in each table that was present more than once in the ride_id column.
+     * To find out more about how this happened, I ran this query to show every ride_id in each table which was present more than once in the ride_id column.

 <br>

 ```mysql